 If we update the datasets or visualisations in response to feedback, we'll list the updates here.
 There are no updates yet recorded.

-This work is part of an Australian Research Council Linkage Project (LP160100387) led by Associate Professor Rebecca Giblin.
-The other Chief Investigators are Professor Kimberlee Weatherall (Law), Professor Julian Thomas (Social research) and Dr François Petitjean (Data Science).
-Our research team also includes postdoctoral fellows Dr Jenny Kennedy and Dr Charlotte Pelletier, Master’s student in Data Science Woratana Ngarmtrakulchol, and research assistants Dan Gilbert, Jacob Flynn and Emily van der Nagel.
+This work is part of an Australian Research Council Linkage Project (LP160100387) led by Associate Professor Rebecca Giblin (Monash University).
+The other Chief Investigators are Professor Kimberlee Weatherall (University of Sydney), Professor Julian Thomas (RMIT) and Dr François Petitjean.
+(Monash University).
+Our research team has also included postdoctoral fellows Dr Jenny Kennedy (RMIT) and Dr Charlotte Pelletier (Monash University), Master’s student in Data Science Woratana Ngarmtrakulchol, and research assistants Dan Gilbert, Jacob Flynn and Emily van der Nagel.

 The Linkage Project is supported by formal partnerships with: